hegoimanzano/ICASCM2025/03_lammps_input.md

 ### Advanced LAMMPS input file for C-S-H simulations
 In the "advanced" mode, we show how to use LAMMPS not only to perform the MD simulation, but also to analyse it **_on the fly_**.
 The input will not work by just copy-pasting, and some editing will be necessary.
 Doing the analysis on the fly saves time optimising the simulation pipelines and makes allows automatization of the procedure.

-In this example, we will include an automatic analysis of Cl diffusion.
-The `compute msd` produces a with the components 1=MSDx, 2=MSDy, 3=MSDz, 4=MSDtot.
+First, we will include an automatic analysis of **Cl diffusion**.
+The `compute msd` produces a with the components MSDx, MSDy, MSDz, MSDtot.
 Note that we have a `type_Cl` group of atoms.
 This group must be defined after reading the data file, and before the `compute msd`.
 The values from the compute can be printed in the ouput calling them in a custom `thermo_style`

 ```
 # --------- MSD & DIFFUSION COEFFICIENTS ----------
 # compute msd produce: [1]=MSDx, [2]=MSDy, [3]=MSDz, [4]=MSDtot  (en Å^2)
 group           Cl_atoms type Cl
-compute         msd_Cl Cl_atoms msd
+compute         msdCl Cl_atoms msd
-thermo_style    custom step temp c_msd_all[1] c_msd_all[2] c_msd_all[3] c_msd_all[4]
+thermo_style    custom step temp c_msdCl_all[1] c_msdCl_all[2] c_msdCl_all[3] c_msdCl_all[4]
 ```

 From the slope of the msd vs time, the diffusión coefficient can be computed from the Einstein formula.
 You could do it in postprocessing.

+The second property will be the **density profile** of the XXX in the slit pore.
+The density profile represents the density of secies in perpendicular to the C-S-H surfaces, and helps us to understand adsorption and electrical double layers.

+That command divides the simulation box along the z-axis into bins of width dz_A, starting from the lower boundary of the box.
+Each atom is then assigned to a bin according to its z-coordinate.

+This command generates a number density profile along the z direction, using the bins defined in c_zbin.
+Every 1000 steps it writes the profile into density_z_A3.dat.
+Because of ave running, the values represent cumulative averages over the entire simulation rather than just over short blocks.

 ```
 # --------- PERFIL DE DENSIDAD EN z ----------
 # Bin size en nm (ajusta).
 LAMMPS usa Å en 'real'; delta_A = dz_nm*10
-variable        dz_nm   equal 0.5
-variable        dz_A    equal v_dz_nm*10.0
+variable        dz_A    equal 0.5

 # Chunks a lo largo de z (desde el límite inferior de la caja)
 compute         zbin all chunk/atom bin/1d z lower ${dz_A} units box